simonmichael/hledger/hledger/Hledger/Cli/Commands/Prices.md

                             prices
      --summary              summarise declared prices per commodity instead of listing them
-     --locations            also show the file and line where each declared price directive appears
+     --locations            also show where prices where declared
 ```

 With `--locations`, each price line gets a trailing